ayoungh/Hungr/README.md

 Hungr
 =====

-A node web app for sharing what food you enjoy with friends and family.
+A Node web app for sharing what food you enjoy with friends and family.

+## 2025 update

+Dependencies and server configuration have been refreshed to work with modern versions of Node.js (tested with Node 20) and MongoDB.
+See `package.json` for the updated dependency list.

 The idea of this is to learn node.js and angular.js by creating an app to share food with friends and family.
 I love food and like trying new foods, but want to be able to share these new foods with friends and family without the usual instagram upload.